Family Nurse Practitioner Fellowship

 - Specialty Rotations: 2 sessions/week

-- Two-to-four week clinical specialty rotations in: cardiology, orthopedics, dermatology, women’s health, pediatrics, geriatrics, newborn/nursery, HIV care, adult, adolescent and child behavioral health, and healthcare for the homeless, school-based health, and integrative medicine.
+- Two-to-four week clinical specialty rotations in: cardiology, orthopedics, dermatology, women’s health, pediatrics, geriatrics, newborn/nursery, HIV care, adult, adolescent and child behavioral health, healthcare for the homeless, school-based health, and integrative medicine.

 - Didactic sessions: One afternoon a week